-After consultation with Natural Resources Wales as set out in Section 1.2, further investigation was carried out by the project team to identify available technologies that could be employed to reduce the emissions of nitrogen deposition further.
-The modelling presented in the August 2017 (Envisage, 2017c) report presents this data, and also responds to comments from NRW in their consultation response from June 2017 (see Appendix 5).
+After consultation with Natural Resources Wales as set out in Section 1.2, further investigation was carried out by the project team in August and September 2017 to identify available technologies that could be employed to reduce the emissions of nitrogen deposition further.
+The modelling presented in the September 2017 (Envisage, 2017d) report presents this data, and also responds to comments from NRW in their consultation response from June 2017 (see Appendix 5) and also during the telcon in August 2017.

-Based on the modelled data from August 2017 using additional technologies, the research completed in 2009 regarding the potential effects of nitrogen increases on the larval foodplants of the marsh fritillary butterfly, screening data set out by the Environment Agency and IAQM (2016) and data provided in the 2015 Natura 2000 - Standard Data Form, potential effects from the Enviroparks scheme, when considered alone and in-combination with other projects cannot can be screened out using the screening criteria set out by IAQM (2016) and GOV.UK 'Guidance - Air Emissions Risk Assessment for your Environmental Permit'.
-Incombination effects cannot be screened out using the same screening criteria.
+Based on the modelled data from September 2017 using additional technologies, the research completed in 2009 regarding the potential effects of nitrogen increases on the larval foodplants of the marsh fritillary butterfly, screening data set out by the Environment Agency and IAQM (2016) and data provided in the 2015 Natura 2000 - Standard Data Form, potential effects from the Enviroparks scheme, when considered alone can be screened out using the screening criteria set out by IAQM (2016) and GOV.UK 'Guidance - Air Emissions Risk Assessment for your Environmental Permit'.
+In-combination effects cannot be screened out using the same screening criteria.
 It should be noted that guidance has not yet been produced by the regulatory authorities to confirm whether this screening criteria should be applied to in-combination effects, and so no specific screening criteria is available.
 However, it should be reiterated that the main contributing factor to deposition at Blaen Cynon SAC remains the elevated background levels.